Vadim-F/GenerativeAI-Project/README.md

 All that doth they do give; For this time for not have done withal, Let's not like an old women of war, The time that I must bring the one of a gentle breath ...

+For the Fine-tuning GPT2 model

+Select the model:
+1 - Basic GPT-2
+2 - Fine-tuned model
+Your choice (1/2): 2
+Device used: cuda
+Enter the initial text: I swear by the name of the King Temperature (0.1-1.0): 1.0
+Top-k (0 to disable): 70
+Maximum length (tokens): 70
+The attention mask is not set and cannot be inferred from input because pad token is same as eos token.
+As a consequence, you may observe unexpected behavior.
+Please pass your input's `attention_mask` to obtain reliable results.

+Результат:
+I swear by the name of the King of kings:
+And, as thou seest me, thou shalt not stay there.

+KING HENRY VI:
+Hast thou not fear'd not that?
+But if not,
+Then I'll visit that heaven and seek it out.
+For, I guess, 'tis none to

 ## 📦 Model Files